dmis-lab/TouR/README.md

 </div>

 *TouR* optimizes instance-level query representations guided by cross-encoders at test time for dense retrieval.
-Please see our ACL findings paper [
+Please see our Findings of ACL paper [
 Optimizing Test-Time Query Representations for Dense Retrieval (Sung et al., 2023)](http://https://arxiv.org/abs/2205.12680) for more details.

 ## *TouR* for Phrase Retrieval